CEE Online Certificate Program

 CEE 517.
 Traffic Signal Systems (4 credit hours)

-Students who wish to apply must meet the following requirements.
+Students who wish to apply must meet the following criteria.

 • BS degree in engineering or science from an accredited college in the United States or an approved institution of higher learning abroad.
 The Transportation Certificate requires basic knowledge in the area of civil engineering and transportation, and the Construction Management Certificate requires basic knowledge in the area of civil engineering and construction management.
 Students with a non-engineering BS must have taken courses to gain this background knowledge.